Sport voucher scheme: remote

 Remote activity providers

-Each year in March the Department of Tourism, Sport and Culture will give you a list of communities interested in running your activity.
+Each year in March the Department of Territory Families, Housing and Communities will give you a list of communities interested in running your activity.

 Activities must be structured and involve one or all of the following: